TangDier03/tangdier03.github.io/_pages/about.md

 - Algorithms and Theory in Reinforcement Learning and Embodied Intelligence
 - Foundational Frameworks for AI-driven Scientific Discovery

-I am always open to exploring emerging topics in these fields and actively seeking long-term collaborators.
-If you share similar research interests or would like to discuss potential ideas, please feel free to [reach out](#contact) !
+I am always open to exploring new topics and seeking long-term collaborators—feel free to [reach out](#contact) to discuss potential ideas!

 ## 📌 News